-Yogananda also counseled us to “mix with the saints.”
+Paramhansa Yogananda, on whom our teachings are based, counseled us to “mix with the saints.”
 This can be done in many ways.
 If you know of a saint, then be in their physical presence whenever possible.
 Even a brief glimpse of saint is called darshan in India and is considered to be a great blessing.

 If you don’t know any saints, start reading about their lives and tune in with them in this way.
 Have spiritual fellowship with the saints and masters inwardly in meditation.
 Call to them and they will come!

 Have their photographs scattered throughout your environment.
 Look especially into their eyes and consciously try to draw in their light, their love, their inspiration.

 It is also very important to keep company with aspiring saints, your fellow brother and sister devotees, disciples, or truth seekers.
 Meditation groups, retreats, get-togethers, websites — all these provides inspiration and satsang.
 But even when you are with such a group, while in conversations, try to steer the conversation to higher things.
 Don’t waste the time talking of movie plots when you could be sharing about your spiritual life.

 Try to serve others; and feel Spirit flowing through you as you serve — this too is a form of spiritual fellowship.
 Service is joy!

 Also, if you have a meditation practice, try to meditate with those who have been meditating longer than you have.
 It “rubs off” on you — their depth of meditation, perfect stillness, and devotional aspirations.